na-na-hi/renget/archive/Nuggest.md

 [TOC3]

 !!! warning
-    Might go on a hiatus.
+    Going on a hiatus.
 Feeling like my cards only garner negative receptions these days.
-Not putting in the extra effort just to be trashed.
+Not putting in the extra effort just to get trashed.
+My appreciation to anyone who left a nice comment once in a while—means a lot to me.
+I don't mind if you copy my ideas, would actually feel honored if you did.
+I have quite a lot of ideas in my head that I never got to realize (pics under Sneak Peeks for example).
+Feel free to contact me to "steal" my open ideas.
 ->![](https://files.catbox.moe/h3habt.png)<-